- Reference Number: HEY-790/2023

 - Sometimes people may find the examination uncomfortable.
 The sensations have been described as similar to a TENS machine (this is a Transcutaneous Electrical Nerve Stimulation machine that is used as a method of pain relief, which you feel as a tingling sensation).
 They are not harmful and do not persist once the examination is over.

-How do I prepare for NCS?
+How do I prepare for Nerve Conduction Studies?

 - Please do not bring any children with you as we are unable to accommodate them unless you bring someone to supervise them in our waiting area.